Online Allocation and Pricing: Constant Regret via Bellman Inequalities

-\ABSTRACT{ We develop a framework for designing tractable heuristics for Markov Decision Processes (MDP), and use it to obtain constant regret policies for a variety of online allocation problems, including online packing, budget-constrained probing, dynamic pricing, and online contextual bandits with knapsacks.
-Our approach is based on adaptively constructing a benchmark for the value function, which we then use to select our actions.
-The centerpiece of our framework are the Bellman inequalities, which allow us to create benchmarks which both have access to future information, and also, can violate the one-step optimality equations (i.e., Bellman equations).
-The flexibility of balancing these allows us to get policies which are both tractable and have strong performance guarantees -- in particular, our constant-regret policies only require solving an LP for selecting each action. }
+\ABSTRACT{ We develop a framework for designing simple and efficient policies for a family of online allocation and pricing problems, that includes online packing, budget-constrained probing, dynamic pricing, and online contextual bandits with knapsacks.
+In each case, we evaluate the performance of our policies in terms of their regret (i.e., additive gap) relative to an offline controller that is endowed with more information than the online controller.
+Our framework is based on Bellman Inequalities, which decompose the loss of an algorithm into two distinct sources of error: (1) arising from computational tractability issues, and (2) arising from estimation/prediction of random trajectories.
+Balancing these errors guides the choice of benchmarks, and leads to policies that are both tractable and have strong performance guarantees.
+In particular, in all our examples, we demonstrate constant-regret policies that only require re-solving an LP in each period, followed by a simple greedy action-selection rule; thus, our policies are practical as well as provably near optimal. }